-- 13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
-All Souls School recognises that children looked after may have additional vulnerabilities.
-The Designated Lead for Looked-After and Previously Looked-After Children is the headteacher, Andrew Cooke. - 13.2 Staff will receive training on how to best safeguard children who are Looked-After and Previously Looked-After. - 13.3 The school will work with Personal Advisors when children leave care (where applicable). - 13.4 All Souls School is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.
+13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
+All Souls recognises that children looked after may have additional vulnerabilities by virtue of this.
+The Designated Lead for Looked-After and Previously Looked-After Children is Andy Cooke

+13.2 Staff will receive training on how to best safeguard children who are Looked-After and who have been Previously Looked-After.

+13.3 The school will work with Personal Advisors when children leave care (where applicable).

+13.4 All Souls is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.